liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. success in life is not only measured by the criterion of making money
 1. leaders of two countries had a constructive and meaningful dialogue
 1. the democrat lost to republican in the election
-1. no detail was too small to warrant his attention
+1. no detail was too small to warrant his attention; This phrase emphasizes the person\'s meticulousness and dedication to ensuring that nothing is overlooked or neglected.
 1. the character has a really intriguing personality
 1. you will do as I command
 1. her happiness is not my concern